Jagiellonia Białystok: Supporters

-League results since 1955
+League results since 1947

-Corruption scandal
+Match-fixing scandal

-The questioning of Jagiellonia's involvement in the corruption scandal that went through the Department of Discipline of the Polish Football Association started on June 20, 2008, when the National Prosecutors office in Wrocław handed over documents related to match fixing 6 fixtures in the II Liga of the 2004-05 season of the club.
-On June 26, 2008 the Department of Discipline postponed the date that would decide the fate of the club.
-On July 10 there was another extension to the discipline proceedings against the club so the Department of Discipline could get help from the Minister of Justice to faster obtain further documents from the National Prosecutor.
+The questioning of Jagiellonia's involvement in the corruption scandal that went through the Department of Discipline of the Polish Football Association started on 20 June 2008, when the National Prosecutor's office in Wrocław handed over documents related to fixing 6 games in the II Liga during the 2004-05 season.
+On 26 June 2008, the Department of Discipline postponed the date that would decide the fate of the club.
+On 10 July, there was another extension to the discipline proceedings against the club so the Department of Discipline could get help from the Minister of Justice to obtain further documents from the National Prosecutor.

-On February 12, 2009, Jagiellonia became the 10th club to be part of the corruption scandal.
-The Department of Discipline of the PZPN imposed a penalty of relegation of one tier in the following season after the judgement became final of five accounts of sports crime.
+On 12 February 2009, Jagiellonia became the 10th club to be penalized for their involvement in the match-fixing scandal.
+The Department of Discipline of the PZPN imposed a penalty of relegation by one tier in the following season after the judgement became final of five accounts of sports crime.
 On March 24, 2009 the club launched an appeal against the decision.
-The 29th of April 2009 the court repealed the punishment of relegation, instead giving the club 10 negative points the following season and imposed a fine of 300 thousand złoty.
+On 29 April 2009, the court repealed the punishment of relegation, instead handing the club a ten-point deduction for the following season and imposed a fine of 300 thousand złoty.